Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Bayesian Computation and an Illustrative Example

 which requires only an inverse of a lower dimensional matrix.
-The computational complexity of updating $\bbeta$ in (\ref{gibbs}) is $O(p_n^3)$ but it is $O[d^3+n(p_n-d)][p_n/d]$ in (\ref{bgibbs}), where $d$ is the block size and the term $n(p_n-d)$ comes from computing the product $\bX_2\bbeta^{(2)}$.
-The optimal order of $d$ is $O(\sqrt[3]{np_n})$, which yields a complexity order of $O(n^{2/3}p_n^{5/3})$ for one iteration of updating $\bbeta$.
-Further improvement for the computational complexity is possible when we incorporate the idea of skinny Gibbs sampler \cite{Narisetty2016}.
+The computational complexity of updating $\bbeta$ in (\ref{gibbs}) is $O(p_n^3)$, while that in (\ref{bgibbs}) is $O((d^3+n(p_n-d))p_n/d)$, where $d$ is the block size and the term $n(p_n-d)$ comes from computing the product $\bX_2\bbeta^{(2)}$.
+The optimal order of $d$ is $O(\sqrt[3]{np_n})$, which yields a computational complexity of $O(n^{2/3}p_n^{5/3})$ for one update of the entire vector $\bbeta$.
+Further improvement in computation is possible when we incorporate the idea of the skinny Gibbs sampler \cite{Narisetty2016}.